 How many flying hours will it take for me to get my Private Pilots Licence?

 A minimum of 45 hours is required by law.
-This will consist of 25 hours flying with your instructor, 15 hours solo flight and a further 5 hours instrument rating.
+This will consist of 25 hours flying with your instructor, 15 hours solo flight and a further 5 hours of cross country flying.
 Keep in mind this is the minimum amount of hours.
 We will only let a student fly solo if we are confident he/she is up to standard.

 There is no limit to how old you can be to learn how to fly.
 As long as you pass the relevant medical exams you can get your pilots licence.
 If you have been declared medically unfit, you will not be able to start training for your pilots licence.